England Ireland Find Havens

 Expand to new tab or fullscreen

-Warsash is located on the east bank of the river immediately within the entrance to the River Hamble.
-The small village is made conspicuous by the Harbour Master's Office tower, circled by white with black bands and a flagstaff, that fronts its riverside.
+Warsash is situated on the east bank of the River Hamble, immediately adjacent to the entrance.
+The small village is made conspicuous by the Harbour Master's Office tower, a distinctive conjoined pair of round towers circled by two black bands and a flagstaff, that fronts its riverside.
 Hamble Harbour Master holds jurisdiction of the river, within the limits best seen on a chart, on behalf of Hampshire County Council.

 The Harbour Master offers three potential berthing options: